 - GCSE Grade 4 (or C) or above in English and Mathematics or an equivalent Level 2 qualification in English and Mathematics as defined by the Regulated Qualifications Framework (RQF) in England. - Recognised qualifications having an equivalent level of attainment as those recognised by UCAS include: Higher National Certificate (HNC), Higher National Diploma (HND), professional qualifications from recognised institutions, certain armed forces qualifications and partially completed degrees.
 There are also a wide range of international qualifications that are deemed to have UCAS point equivalent values.
-For more information on equivalent qualifications please contact: admissions@ucem.ac.uk. - Completion of this apprenticeship will need to be evidenced through a verified copy of the apprenticeship completion certificate as issued by the apprenticeship certification body. - Relevant employment is employment in a job role that will support the applicant in developing the required skills, knowledge and behaviours. - Applicants for the apprenticeship programme may also evidence that maths and English skills at Level 2 exist via initial and diagnostic assessment.
-Applicants that do not have accepted current or prior equivalent Level 2 maths and English qualifications on entry will be required to achieve these as part of the apprenticeship.
-These qualifications will need to be fully funded by the employer.
+For more information on equivalent qualifications please contact: admissions@ucem.ac.uk. - Completion of this apprenticeship will need to be evidenced through a verified copy of the apprenticeship completion certificate as issued by the apprenticeship certification body. - Relevant employment is employment in a job role that will support the applicant in developing the required skills, knowledge and behaviours. - Applicants for the apprenticeship programme that do not have accepted equivalent Level 2 maths and English qualifications can instead demonstrate maths and English skills at Level 1 via initial and diagnostic assessments.
+These applicants will also be required to achieve Level 2 maths and English Functional Skills qualifications as part of the apprenticeship.
+If applicants do not qualify for ESFA funding, these qualifications will need to be fully funded by the employer.